 You can remove the oil by loosening and quickly tightening the drain plug to only allow a little oil out of the engine.
 You can also remove oil from the oil filter or out of the oil fill area using a turkey baster or oil evacuator.

-Dirty Engine Cooling System on a Cub Cadet Mower
+Dirty Engine Cooling System

 The engine uses air to keep it cool.
 Air is circulated around the engine block and cylinder head.